RedisLabs/redislabs-docs/content/kubernetes/active-active/create-aa-crdb-cli.md

         method: openShiftRoute
       ```

-1. Make sure you have a DNS aliases that resolve to the routes IP for both the API hostname (`<api-hostname>`) and the replication hostname (`<replication-hostname>`) for each database.
+1. Make sure you have DNS aliases that resolve to the routes IP for both the API hostname (`<api-hostname>`) and the replication hostname (`<replication-hostname>`) for each database.
 To avoid entering each database individually, you can use a wildcard in your alias (such as `*.ijk.example.com`).

 1. After the changes are saved and applied, you can see that a new route was created for the API.